robochase6000/navigation.novaextension/README.md

 This was designed to emulate the Navigate>Back/Forward functionality you'd typically see in other IDEs.

-Some care has been taken to ensure this works alright in Split views, but as of now it's not well battle-tested.

 | Menu Item              | Binding         |                        |
 | ---------------------- | --------------- | ---------------------- |
 | **Navigate Backward**  | `Shift-⌘--`     | "Shift+Command+Minus"  |